icwells/compOncDB/README.md

 	--location		Include tumor location summary for each species for given location.
 	-m, --min		Minimum number of entries required for calculations (default = 1).
 	--necropsy		2: Extract only necropsy records, 1: extract all records by default, 0: extract non-necropsy records.
+	--noavgage		Will not return average age columns in output file (AverageAge(months), AverageAgeNeoplasia(months)).
+	--nosexcol		Will not return male/female specific columns in output file (Male, MaleNeoplasia, MaleMalignant, Female, FemaleNeoplasia, FemaleMalignant).
+	--notaxacol		Will not return Kingdom-Genus columns in output file.
 	-o outfile		Name of output file (writes to stdout if not given).
 	--pathology		Additionally extract pathology records for target species.
 	--tissue		Include tumor tissue type summary for each species (supercedes location analysis).